Methylene Blue and the Potential for Neuroprotection

 If a higher dose is taken or if there are prolonged exposures to methylene blue, then more serious reactions can occur, including difficulty breathing and abnormal heart rate.

-It has been observed that people taking lithium or certain other can have increased sensitivity to even small doses of methylene blue, causing potentially hazardous interactions.
+It has been observed that people taking lithium or certain other medications can have increased sensitivity to even small doses of methylene blue, causing potentially hazardous interactions.

 In addition to possible physical risks, mental health concerns should not be overlooked in patients using methylene blue.
 Studies show that long-term use of this medication can cause changes in mood, such as anxiety, depression and irritability.